 Please tell us about your research.

 My research is on the survival of early Philippine books, an area that has not been given full attention in Philippine book history.
-I am working on a book project that involves doing case studies on five books printed in Manila in the 17th century.
-In each case study (or for each book), I examine the book’s initial creation and reception, its resting period when it was not in much use, and its emergence as a rare book when it gained a new importance among collectors and scholars.
-Doing so, I hope I can provide more information and insights on publishing in the Philippines in the 17th century, the reception of books throughout the ages, and the culture of collecting in modern times.
+I am conducting case studies on five books printed in Manila during the 17th century.
+In each case study (or for each book), I examine the book’s initial creation and reception, its dormant period, and its emergence as a rare book when it gained new importance among collectors and scholars.
+Through these studies, I hope to provide more information and insights on 17th-century publishing in the Philippines, the reception of books throughout the ages, and the culture of collecting in modern times.
 Ultimately, I aim to further the understanding of the survival of Philippine books in general and to contribute to Philippine historiography.

 How many research themes do you have?